 an instruction given to the ITU membership is non-binding;

-an instruction given to ITU-T SG will serve little purpose unless followed up by a contribution to the ITU-T study group to drive the work to progress.
+an instruction given to ITU-T SG will be enhanced once its followed by a contribution to the ITU-T study group to drive the work to progress.
+SG management may also encourage members to support the implementation of the instruction.

 The "operational" part of a WTSA resolution should:

-include instructions and tasks from the relevant PP resolutions;
+include instructions and tasks from the relevant PP resolutions if exist;

-include instructions and tasks assigned by other ITU conferences and assemblies to ITU-T on the relevant thematic;
+include instructions and tasks assigned by other ITU conferences and assemblies to ITU-T on the relevant thematic if exist;

 use an appropriate verb to specify an implementable action by a respective entity according to its proper mandate ("identified entity and specific action principle");